 Takeaway: Identify weaknesses in your internal resources that will impact your holiday efforts and prioritize the affiliates that can fill in the gaps.

 For many online sellers, the holiday season is their busiest time of year.
 This is extra true for affiliates.
 Most affiliates participate in more than one campaign, so your offer will be competing for attention against other products and offers in the mind of the affiliate.

 By communicating early with affiliates about upcoming offers and providing as many details and resources as possible, you maximize your chances of getting their attention, and you greatly improve the odds of them promoting your offers.

 Planning Tip: Set an embargo date for information to go out about your holiday offer so affiliates can schedule and coordinate offers to go live when you want them to!

 Looking for more help leveraging your affiliate network?
 Check out our white paper on how to drive affiliate activity.
 You’ll learn how to create an affiliate recruitment checklist, a communication timeline, and an engagement strategy.
-You’ll also read a case study detailing how one software company used FastSpring to grow their affiliate program.
+You’ll also read a case study detailing how one software company used FastSpring to grow its affiliate program.
 Download it here.